Jump to content

 Standard themes do meet the contrast criterion in most cases.
 But it is possible that customers may define less contrast values with brand colors.
 The author has to be attentive to the use of colors.
 Our support team will point out unfavorable color combinations.

-It is possible to overlay text on images using our image hotspots
+It is possible to overlay text on images using our image hotspots feature.
+These hotspots are responsive and adjust their font size according to the zoom level.

 No horizontal scrolling is required in content.
-Exceptions are externally created package media and package questions.

 Supports